 The final business plan is a very important document, however the process of creating the document is the real value.
 This process will help you think through and finalize ideas.
 It will make you consider all aspects of opening a business.
 The business plan is valuable even once a business is up and running, as the three to five year plan should be used to make sure the company is staying on the right path and growing according to the path set out from the beginning.

 Research shows that companies who use their business plan as an ongoing management tool to help grown their business will actually grow 30% faster than business who don’t.
 You will need to measure your actual results against the goals you set out in the business plan.

 If you need additional information on creating a business plan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.